 We reached our homestay in time for a warm, absolutely delicious dinner.
 Early next morning, it was time for us to bid goodbye to River Woods and head back to Bangalore.
 We had an amusing experience as the previous night rain clogged the pipes with slush and muddy water flowed out from the taps, it was rural living at its best.

 Breakfast was another delight and we couldn’t thank the cook Ms.Amaravathi enough for the wonderful food she made for us or the manager of the homestay who went out of the way to make us feel comfortable.
-Before we realised it our family holiday into the beautiful green world of Chikmagulur was over and we were going back to our respective routine.
+Before we realised it, our family holiday into the beautiful green world of Chikmagulur was over and we were going back to our respective routines.

 “The content and pictures on this blog are owned by the authors of http://www.highwayonlyway.com and are not available for copying or reproducing elsewhere without any written consent from us.”